EliBui/cse220_hw5/README.md

 - Implement functions and follow proper register conventions.
 - implement basic data structures.

-The code I wrote for this assignment can be found in cse220_hw3/src/ and cse220_hw3/include/ All other files were given by the instructor as part of the assignment template
+The code I wrote for this assignment can be found in cse220_hw5/hw5.asm All other files were given by the instructor as part of the assignment template